hazirbas/beautiful-jekyll/datasets/ddff12scene.md

 {% endhighlight %}
 </li>
 <li><b>Lightfield-mat</b>: 4D lightfield images in Matlab format
-{% highlight matlab %}
-load 'LF_0001.mat'
-{% endhighlight %}
 </li>
 <li><b>DepthRegistered</b>: registered depth maps; recorded in meters and scaled by a factor of 1000.
-Depth images are saved in uint16 bits and only available for "train" set.
+Depth images are saved in uint16 bits and only available for "train" set
 {% highlight python %}
 import cv2
 from PIL import Image